College of Vocational Studies, University of Delhi

 LikesView All

-The placement cell of our college named Aspire invites companies from various departments and fields like Wipro, Infosys, Amazon and other companies for placements.
+I must say that the placement cell of our college aspire invites companies from various departments and fields like Wipro Infosys amazon and other companies.

 Based on 98 Reviews